Wednesday, August 31, 2011

 Plot Summary

-A wealthy entrepreneur named John Hammond secretly builds a theme park on an island full of living dinosaurs that got cloned straight out of their prehistoric DNA.
-Before unveiling the attraction, he invites a paleontologist, botanist and mathematician with his two grandkids to visit the park and help calm the investors.
-However, just as their park experience is seemingly going pleasant, its security system gets shut down by a disgruntled employee, releasing the dinosaurs from their cages and for them to hunt down the tourists.
+A wealthy entrepreneur named John Hammond secretly builds a theme park on an island with living dinosaurs that got cloned straight out of their prehistoric DNA.
+Before unveiling the attraction, he invites a paleontologist, a botanist, and a mathematician with his two grandkids to visit the park and help calm the investors.
+However, just as their park experience is seemingly going pleasant, its security system gets shut down by a disgruntled employee, releasing the dinosaurs from their cages and allowing them to hunt down the tourists.
 Can they survive and escape Jurassic Park without getting eaten?

 Cast